Warning: Excessive Schmoopiness

 "Um."
 Annie frowns for a moment but soon counts on her fingertips the list Jeff knows she has memorized.
 "Spicy food, walking, castor oil, sex -"

 "Sold."
-Whipping off his t-shirt, Jeff cradles Annie's jaw and lunges at her mouth.
+Jeff cradles Annie's jaw and lunges at her mouth.
 She kisses back distractedly for a second before pushing at his chest, murmuring, "What are you doing?" high-pitched and breathy against his mouth.

 "We need to get that baby out of you because you are making zero amounts of sense."
-He makes a play for her mouth again.
+He whips off his t-shirt and makes a play for her mouth again.

-"Jeff, I'm just…stop a minute," she whispers frantically between kisses.
+"Jeff, I'm just…stop a minute," she whispers frantically between kisses and licks of his tongue.
 "Is it crazy to want everything to go perfectly?"

 "Okay, okay.
 I know nothing goes perfectly.
 I know that.
 I just want everything to be okay."
 She glances down at her stomach and rubs it softly, the same circling motion she's done for weeks now.
 "She's five days late, Jeff.
 I want to meet her already."